Anxpekted09/odin-recipes/README.md

+# odin-recipes
-# In this project I will attempt to create a simple HTML recipe website for TheOdinProject.
+In this project I will attempt to create a simple HTML recipe website for TheOdinProject.git